enisspahi/communicating-apis/slides.md

 <div v-click="2">

 - **Disadvantages:**
-  - Less flexibility when it comes to changing the API design
+  - Late communication with the consumer
   - Does not enable development in parallel
   - Annotations
 </div>